BritBox vs Netflix— which one is right for you?

-Netflix doesn’t really need that much of an introduction; we'd bet a solid amount of people reading this are already signed up already.
-As of October 2022, the streaming giant said it had 223 million subscribers around the world, despite losing a significant number in the first half of the year. (via The New York Times (opens in new tab)).
+Netflix doesn’t really need that much of an introduction; frankly, we'd bet a solid amount of people reading this are already signed up.
+As of April 2023, the streaming giant says it has over 231 million paid members signed up around the world.

 For those not in the know, Netflix boasts an ever-evolving on-demand library of movies and TV shows, many of which become must-watches when they arrive on the scene.

 BritBox, by comparison, is much more niche.
 Rather than trying to stand alongside streaming juggernauts as your new default service, BritBox instead bills itself specifically as the go-to service for British TV.

 It boasts a much larger library of classic and modern British shows than any other service out there; when we compared BritBox vs Acorn TV, came out on top as the streamer of choice for British shows.

 Since the official launch of ITVX in December 2022, new and returning subscribers are being redirected to the new ITV streaming service, which is the new home of BritBox, though UK customers who have kept an active subscription to the older service can still access the standalone app.
 We've included all the extra info about ITVX in our comparison below.